-VP Metallurgy

-Mr. Deal joined First Majestic Silver in June of 2021 and has over 18 years of mining experience, managing all phases of operations, metallurgy, technical services, mine planning, procurement, maintenance and technical support.
+VP Metallurgy Mr. Deal joined First Majestic Silver in June of 2021 and has over 18 years of mining experience, managing all phases of operations, metallurgy, technical services, mine planning, procurement, maintenance and technical support.
 Prior to joining First Majestic Silver, Mr. Deal held senior management roles at Nevada Gold Mines, Newmont Mining, OceanaGold, and Romarco Minerals.
-Mr. Deal holds a Bachelor of Science from the Colorado School of Mines and is currently working towards a Master of Business Administration at Arizona State University.
+Mr. Deal holds a Bachelor of Science from the Colorado School of Mines and a Master of Business Administration at Arizona State University.

-At a Glance - What We do

-- We provide shareholders with the ability to provide feedback on our executive compensation program via an annual Say-on-Pay advisory vote and a shareholder engagement outreach program - ✓ We ensure all members of the Compensation Committee are independent under Canadian securities laws - Our Compensation Committee engages an independent compensation advisor - We conduct periodic compensation risk reviews by the Compensation Committee - ✓ We benchmark our executive compensation programs against an appropriate peer group - ✓ We pay executives for performance, with over 70% of pay at risk - ✓ We use mixed time horizons in our incentive programs to focus executives on both short-term and long-term business goals - ✓ We place a cap on short-term incentive payouts (STIP) - ✓ We disclose STIP objectives, weightings, and results - ✓ We provide executives with a balance of equitybased incentives, including stock options, Performance Share Units and Restricted Share Units, to align pay with shareholder experience - ✓ We have established significant share ownership requirements for NEOs - Our Incentive Compensation Recovery Policy applies to all incentive plans - ✓ We prohibit NEOs from directly or indirectly hedging or monetizing the value of shares held in the company via our Securities Trading Policy - ✓ Other than our CEO, each NEO's executive's employment contract includes a double trigger change of control provision - Our Board of Directors may at their discretion, suspend, reduce or change incentive programs at any time
+At a Glance - What We do At a Glance - What We Don't Do We provide shareholders with the ability to provide feedback on our executive compensation program via an annual Say-on-Pay advisory vote and a charabeleter engagement outreach program ٠ ٠ We do not guarantee annual increases to base salary or incentive compensation We do not guarantee annual equity award grants and a shareholder engagement outreach program We ensure all members of the Compensation Committee are independent under Canadian securities laws \ \ We do not reprice stock options We do not grant loans to directors, managemen or other employees / Our Compensation Committee engages an independent compensation advisor / We conduct periodic compensation risk reviews by the Compensation Committee / We benchmark our executive compensation programs against an appropriate peer group / We pay executives for performance, with over 70% of pay at risk / We use mixed time horizons in our incentive programs to focus executives on both short-term and long-term business goals / We place a cap on short-term incentive payouts (STIP) ~ We disclose STIP objectives, weightings, and results ~ We provide executives with a balance of equity- based incentives, including stock options, Performance Share Units and Restricted Share Units, to align pay with shareholder experience / We have established significant share ownership requirements for NEOs / Our Incentive Compensation Recovery Policy applies to all incentive plans We prohibit NEOs from directly or indirectly hedging or monetizing the value of shares held in the company via our Securities Trading Policy / Other than our CEO, each NEO's employment contract includes a double trigger change of control provision / Our Board of Directors may at their discretion, suspend, reduce or change incentive programs at any time